In this review, I pick the top 5 best beach hotels & resorts in Oman.

 There is a family pool, the Serai pool and the adults-only Chedi pool, an infinity-edged number adjoining the beach where cocktails at sunset are de rigueur.
 The treatments at the Balinese spa are excellent.
 The food is also excellent; The Restaurant has won numerous international awards for food and design.

-Take a boat trip to watch dolpins, play a round of golf of simply lie on one of the perfectly arranged loungers sitting perpendicular to the waters of the white sand beach while the palms and trees rustle behind you.
+Take a boat trip to watch dolphins, play a round of golf of simply lie on one of the perfectly arranged loungers sitting perpendicular to the waters of the white sand beach while the palms and trees rustle behind you.

 Oman’s largest new hotel encompasses three hotels set around one uninhabited bay.
-All 680 rooms have sea views and private balconies or terraces; there are pools, restaurants (including the Middle Eastern-themed Al Tanoor, a South American restaurant Samba and ship-themed restaurant Sultanah), watersports, bars, a nightclub, a promenade area and designer shops.
+All 680 rooms have sea views and private balconies or terraces; there are pools, restaurants (including the Middle Eastern-themed Al Tanoor, a South American restaurant Samba and ship-themed restaurant Sultanah), watersports, bars, a nightclub, a promenade area, and designer shops.
 This is very much a bustling resort town created around a single hotel brand.

 Al Waha, the least expensive of the three, is aimed at families and offers interconnecting rooms and a free Little Turtles club for 3 to 12-year-olds.
 Al Husn is the six-star option, with a helipad, a private beach and a private pool.
 This hotel is inaccessible from the other hotels.